11 Mar How the US Freight Broker Surety Bond Changed the 3PL Industry

 So, what does that mean for Canadian Freight Brokers?
 While it’s not mandatory for them have the bond for Canadian Domestic freight, the bond is mandatory for them to manage US Cross Border Freight.

 The major question on Canadian Freight Brokers’ minds is whether or not paying this surety bond is required.
 Throughout the Canadian Brokers, there is a bit of uncertainty when it comes to answering this question.
 There are some Canadian Brokers who say that, “These are the U.S. laws and they don’t apply to Canadian 3PL’s”.
 According to the Canadian Trucking Alliance (CTA) and FMSCA, these brokers are wrong.
 The leading Freight Brokerage organizations agree.
 Both the Transportation Intermediaries Association (TIA) in the US and the National Transportation Brokers Association (NTBA) in Canada will only allow companies who possess this bond and an MC # to become members.
 Their members are the top Freight Brokerage companies in North America and stand behind these standards.
 While to my knowledge, no one has ever been subject to a penalty by not possessing the bond, in The US carriers refuse to accept freight from brokers that don’t have it.
 Many cross-border Canadian carriers are following suit.

 From the multi-billion dollar mega brokers to the smaller guys working out of their basement, there are advantages and disadvantages for shippers that choose to work with 3PL’s of all sizes.
-With that being said, finding a broker that possesses the proper licenses to manage your cross-border freight should be one of the top determining factors on whether you choose to work with them.
+With that being said, finding a broker that possesses the proper licenses to manage your cross-border freight shipping services should be one of the top determining factors on whether you choose to work with them.